Should we be more worried about fake arguments than fake news?

 This has at least three implications.

-· First, interventions should move beyond teaching people to spot false content and instead help them recognise misleading rhetorical form.
-This requires a more sophisticated model of persuasion than simple ‘fact checking’ approach of truth-versus-falsehood dichotomies.
+First, interventions should move beyond teaching people to spot false content and instead help them recognise misleading forms of argument.
+This requires a more sophisticated approach than the simple ‘fact-checking’ style of truth-versus-falsehood dichotomies.

-· Second, behaviour change efforts should account for proportionality.
-Does the way in which the information is communicated reflect the information fairly and effectively?
+Second, behaviour change efforts should account for the way in which the information is communicated - do the assertions reflect the information fairly and effectively?

-· Third, and perhaps most importantly, behavioural science must involve itself with institutional design.
-If organisations are rewarded for salience and punished for uncertainty, then these problems remain embedded.
-Changing behaviour may therefore depend as much on altering institutional incentives as on altering individual cognition.
+Third, and perhaps most importantly, behavioural science must involve itself with institutional design.
+If organisations are rewarded for ‘winning arguments’ regardless of the pursuit of the best outcome, these problems remain.

 Conclusions

-Perhaps the most significant but most difficult task in tackling this issue is cultivating wider societal norms that value proportion, uncertainty, and sustained engagement.
-Formats that slow discussion, allow revisiting of definitions, and embed claims in a lived context may do more to counter distortion than reactive correction alone.
+Perhaps the most significant but most difficult task in tackling this issue is cultivating wider societal norms that value fair arguments.
+This means slow discussion, allowing revisiting of definitions, and embedding claims in a lived context.
+This may do more to counter distortion than reactive correction alone.

 And this is where grass roots activity of talking to people, connecting with their concerns, countering arguments that are overstated and so on is much needed.
-We could see this in action in the recent win in the UK by-election of the Greens – a victory that some have attributed to simply talking to people.
+We could perhaps see this in action in the recent UK by-election win by the Greens – a victory that some have attributed simply to talking to people.
 As political commentator Grace Blakely put it:

 “Their campaign did not treat voters as passive recipients of a polished messaging strategy, but as participants in a shared political project.
 Campaigners showed up on doorsteps across the constituency to listen, as much as to talk.”

-A lesson for political parties for sure, but a wider lesson for all institutions that perhaps, while in the era of persuasive communication at scale, it is no longer sufficient to win the hearts and minds of people and drive effective change.
+A lesson for political parties, for sure, but a wider lesson for all institutions, is that it is not sufficient to win the argument.
+Instead, it is the hearts and minds of people that need to be won to drive effective change.